Keith-Cancel/VST-2/info/reversing.md

 ## A 32 bit number

 So the structure returned by the plugin has what I assume is a 32 bit number, but the host application is trying to print each byte like it's a string.
 It's position is at *0x48* for 32 bit and *0x70* for 64 bit.
 This number also seems to change among plugins, even of similar type.
 It's purpose is unclear at the moment.
+Lets just call it `val32_one` for now.

 ### Result on 64 bit
 ![number offset 0x70](./images/32-bit_number.png)